wy1iu/MHE/README.md

 ### Introduction

 The repository contains the tensorflow implementation of Minimum Hyperspherical Energy (MHE) and Caffe implementation of SphereFace+.
+MHE is a simple plug-in regularization for neural networks, which enchances the neuron diversity on hyperspher and therefore improves the network's generalization ability.
 Our paper is available at [arXiv](https://arxiv.org/abs/1805.09298).
-The code is a demo code and the complete version will be released shortly.

 ### Citation